Helenpham1097/simple-node-react-app/README.md

 # Description
-This is an student management application
+This is a student management application

 ## Technologies:
 - React